for-giobbe/PAINT/markdowns/part_4.md

 ![Image description](https://github.com/for-giobbe/PAINT/blob/main/abundances/crema/crema_WGCNA_gene/AD_crema_WGCNA_custom_heatmap.jpg)

-In the figures only the modules which have a significative (wether positive or negative) correlation to AD_S / AD_L / CT_S / CT_L are represented.
-Moreover, modules which also have a correlation of the same direction to respectively AD_0 / CT_0 are excluded.
+In the figures only the modules which have (1) a significative (wether positive or negative) correlation to conditions A / B / C / D and (2) have a correlation of the opposite direction respectively between "control" (condition A) and "treatment" (conditions B,C,D).
-Modules are named as increasing numbers and attached they have the total number of genes they consist of.
+Modules are named as increasing numbers with attached the total number of genes they consist of.

 **NB:** for DE analyses we used the raw gene-counts matrix as input, but WGCNA requires normalized counts;
 the script here leverages [vst-normalized](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/varianceStabilizingTransformation) TPMs.